tang3w/CocoaSugar/README.md

 Format specifier      | `%tt` `%w` `%f`     | Constraint value given by additional argument Constraint            | `tt` `maxw`         | Constraint value of current layout

 Note that the percentage has different means for different constraint directions.
-If current constraint direction is horizontal, the percentage represents the percentage of view's width, otherwise, the percentage of view's height.
+If current constraint direction is horizontal, the percentage represents the percentage of superview's width, otherwise, the percentage of superview's height.

 Format specifier represents a constraint value given by additional argument.
 For example, `%tt` is the space from other view's top to superview's top.
 Here, the other view is given by additional argument, and the superview is the superview of layout's view.
 It means that `COSLayout` can specify constraints between non-sibling views.

-`COSLayout` support 13 format specifier:
+`COSLayout` support 14 format specifiers:

 Format specifier | Type       | Description
 -----------------|------------|------------